labs13-how-to/frontend/README.md

 #### Postgres

--    works better with our deployment sites
+-    Works better with our deployment sites
--    large scale, can hold lots of data
+-    Large scale, can hold lots of data

 #### Cloudinary

--    Mangaes our images and videos
+-    Manages our images and videos
--    large scale, can hold lots of data
+-    Large scale, can hold lots of data

 🚫 List the rest of the back end features and libraries in the same format as the framework above